Can You Bring a Cooler on A Plane? The Ultimate How-To Guide

 HawaiianUnder-seat fit requiredhttps://www.hawaiianairlines.com/our-services/baggage-information/carry-on-baggage

-Once we knew the cooler idea worked, we developed a simple system.
+Once we knew the cooler worked, we developed a simple routine.

 After trying different options, this is the cooler backpack we bring on a flight.

-The TOURIT Insulated Cooler Backpack – 30 Can strikes a nice balance for travel.
-It is lightweight, leakproof and slim enough to feel more like a travel backpack than bulky cooler gear.
+An Insulated Cooler Backpack strikes a nice balance for travel.
+It is lightweight, leak-proof and slim enough to feel more like a travel backpack than bulky cooler gear.

 We especially like: